Benefits of Becoming a Graham Fellows Program Candidate

 Advising and Career Development

-The Penn State York Advising and Career Development office is available to provide support to students accepted to the Graham Fellows Program and to assure they are prepared to compete for internships and job opportunities.
+The Penn State York Advising and Career Development office is available to provide support to students accepted to the Graham Fellows Program and to ensure they are prepared to compete for internships and job opportunities.
 As part of the process of applying to the Graham Fellows Program, a student must complete a résumé review and mock interview with the director of Advising and Career Development.

 The Graham Fellows Program